Philip Oakey: Human League career

 Another change of record label saw the release of the critically acclaimed Secrets album in 2001.
 Secrets failed to sell because the record label went into receivership, curtailing promotion.
 After the failure of the project, Oakey lost faith in the record industry and changed the band's focus to more lucrative live work.
 Since 2002, they have toured regularly and played at festivals such as V Festival and Festival Internacional de Benicàssim, as well as in front of 18,000 fans at the Hollywood Bowl in Los Angeles in 2006.

 In 2011, the band released a new album, Credo.
-Though the album was commercially unsuccessful, the band continues to tour regularly.
+Although the album was commercially unsuccessful, the band continues to tour regularly.

 Solo and collaborative career

 Oakey has worked solo and also with other artists and producers.
 His first collaboration was producing the Spanish-released single "Amor Secreto" by Nick Fury in 1983 for which he also played synthesiser, together with Jo Callis.

 His most commercially successful collaboration was with producer Giorgio Moroder.
 In 1984 for the film Electric Dreams, he and Moroder provided the film theme song, "Together in Electric Dreams."
-When later released as a single. it became an international hit, more successful than some of Oakey's Human League singles of the same period.
+When later released as a single, it became an international hit, more successful than some of Oakey's Human League singles of the same period.

 In 1985, Oakey and Moroder released the joint album Philip Oakey & Giorgio Moroder, which generated two further single releases, "Be My Lover Now" and "Good-Bye Bad Times."
 Released in both the UK and US, these singles were not as successful as "Together in Electric Dreams" and the Oakey/Moroder partnership effectively ended.

 In 1990, Oakey provided guest vocals on "What Comes After Goodbye," the one-off release by the short-lived Sheffield dance band Respect.

 In 1991, Oakey collaborated with Vic Reeves on the track "Black Night," a Deep Purple cover.

 In 1999, Oakey provided vocals for the single "1st Man in Space" by the Sheffield band All Seeing I. The song was written by Jarvis Cocker.

 In 2003, Oakey provided vocals for Sheffield band Kings Have Long Arms on the single "Rock and Roll Is Dead" and worked with producer/DJ Alex Gold for the trance single "LA Today."

 In 2008, Oakey worked with Hiem, a band fronted by former All Seeing I lead singer David "Bozz" Boswell, for the song "2 am."

-In early 2009, Oakey collaborated with the Pet Shop Boys on their tenth studio album Yes, supplying vocals for the intended bonus-disc song "This Used to Be the Future."
+In early 2009, Oakey collaborated with Pet Shop Boys on their tenth studio album Yes, supplying vocals for the intended bonus-disc song "This Used to Be the Future."
 Also in 2009, Oakey collaborated with British female synthpop artist Little Boots on her first album, Hands, recording the duet track "Symmetry."